 6. Even balance between images and text

 Create your emails with a good image/text ratio in mind (if you do use images).
-If e.g. you send an email that basically consists of one large image this can easily be classified as spam.
+If e.g. you send an email that basically consists of one large image this can easily end up as spam.